Repairing Windows in an Older Home

 If your house is listed or in a conservation area with an Article 4 Direction (which restricts work you can normally do without planning permission) you are likely to require consent to make any alterations to windows, whereas like-for-like repairs do not usually require consent.
 If in doubt consult your local planning authority before carrying out any work.

 Repairing timber windows

-If the energy efficiency of your windows is an issue this can be improved dramatically at the same time - see our Saving Energy pages for more details.
+If you would like to improve the energy efficiency of your windows this can often be incorporated as part of the repair work - see our Saving Energy pages for more details.

 Use the best methods and materials

-There is a widely held perception that repairs, particularly of external softwood joinery, are short lived and not as good as replacement.
-This is not the case.
-The key is to start with the right plans and materials.
+There is a widely held view that repairs, particularly of external softwood windows, are short lived and not as good as new replacement windows.
+This need not be the case if you use an experienced joiner and the right materials.
 Poorly thought-out repairs, or ones using unsuitable materials, will quickly fail.

-If several windows have to be dismantled in the course of repair, don’t forget to mark and record all the components and where they fit in before beginning the work as there are bound to be tiny variations.
+The individual sashes from sash windows and casement windows can usually be removed for repair without damage.
+If several windows have to be dismantled in the course of repair, it is good practice to mark and record all the components and where they fit in before beginning the work as there are bound to be tiny variations.

 Repairing metal windows